intel/llvm/sycl/doc/syclcompat/README.md

 ### Changelog

 Since SYCLcompat releases are aligned with oneAPI product releases, the changelog for SYCLcompat is incorporated into [SYCL's Release Notes](https://github.com/intel/llvm/blob/sycl/sycl/ReleaseNotes.md).

+### Experimental Namespace

+SYCLcompat provides some new experimental features in the `syclcompat::experimental` namespace.
+This serves as a testing ground for new features which are expected to migrate to `syclcompat::` in time, but the developers do not guarantee either API stability or continued existence of these features; they may be modified or removed without notice.
+When features are migrated from `syclcompat::experimental` to `syclcompat::`, this will be treated as a `minor` version bump.

 ## Features